 3. Speed

-Impatient hikers will often opt for a squeeze filter because it quickly filters a small amount of water, but patient campers that want large volumes will opt for a gravity filter.
+Impatient hikers will often opt for a squeeze filter because it quickly filters a small amount of water, but patient campers that want large volumes should opt for a high-volume gravity filter.

 4. Capacity